AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.1.4 LR an option shall not be repeated within an option list
+      :Trace Unit: FE 7.1.4 LR an option shall not be repeated within an option list

 #.
 If External is specified in an ``option_list`` then there shall be at most
    one occurrence of each of Async_Readers, Async_Writers, Effective_Writes
    and Effective_Reads.
    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.1.4 LR at most one occurrence of each of Async_Readers, Async_Writers, Effective_Writes and Effect_Reads with External
+      :Trace Unit: FE 7.1.4 LR at most one occurrence of each of Async_Readers, Async_Writers, Effective_Writes and Effect_Reads with External

 #.
 Currently no ``simple_options`` are defined.